Dagarian/PrecisionPractice/README.md

 Precision Practice

-Although my UI design leaves much to be desired, Precision Practice functions well as a basic aim trainer.

-Built in Unity, available from Itch.io [here.](https://dagarian.itch.io/precision-practice)
+Although my UI design leaves much to be desired, Precision Practice functions as a basic aim trainer. <br /> Built in Unity, available from Itch.io [here.](https://dagarian.itch.io/precision-practice)

 Upon launching, you enter into a small arena fenced in the middle with a podium in the center.
 <img alt="Opening Screen" src="https://i.imgur.com/zg8alYp.png">